codypierce/hackers-grep/README.md

 #hackers-grep
 hackers-grep is a tool that enables you to search for strings in PE files.
 The tool is capable of searching strings, imports, exports, and public symbols (like woah) using regular expressions.

 I have used this tool to find functionality across Windows that I want to investigate further.
-It has allowed me to answer questions like "How many libraries process XML".
+It has allowed me to answer questions like "How many libraries process XML?".
 It's also fun to poke around with.

 #Installation